mity/mctrl/README.md

 $ cd build
 $ cmake -G "Visual Studio 12 2013" ..         # for 32-bit build
 $ cmake -G "Visual Studio 12 2013 Win64" ..   # for 64-bit build
-(open the build/mCtrl.sln in Visual Studio and build the target ALL_BUILD)
 ```
+Then open the build/mCtrl.sln in Visual Studio and build the target `ALL_BUILD`.

 To build with Microsoft Visual Studio 2015:
 ```